About workplace health

 Having an unhealthy and unhappy workforce costs businesses:

 - Presenteeism (attending work while sick) has been called the biggest threat to UK workplace productivity.
-This costs employers an estimated £15.1billion per year (Chartered Institute of Personnel and Development, 2016).
+Mental health issues account for a significant percentage of presenteeism, costing UK employers around £27 billion each year (Deloitte, 2020)

-- Musculoskeletal problems (including back pain and neck pain) are a leading cause of sickness absence in the UK, second only to minor illnesses (such as coughs and colds) (Office for National Statistics, 2016).
+- Musculoskeletal problems (including back pain and neck pain) are a leading cause of sickness absence in the UK, second only to minor illnesses (such as coughs and colds) (ONS, 2019)

-- Mental health is also a major cause of sickness absence in the UK.
-More than 17 million absence days were due to stress, anxiety and depression in 2015 (Office for National Statistics).
+- Mental health conditions are also a major cause of sickness absence.
+In the UK, 17.5 million absence days were due to stress, anxiety and depression in 2018 (ONS, 2019).

 Save money by investing in staff health and wellbeing